lonelycoder306/clox/Challenges/Chapter 14.md

 We simply reconstruct our index stored in big-endian format from our byte-code, and the remainder of the code is the same as in ```constantInstruction()```.\
 We also increment the offset by 4 to skip over the instruction and the three bytes used to encode the constant pool index.

 That's all we need.
-To test it, we simply need to fill up our chunk in our main() with enough constants to trigger the addition of this second instruction, so we use a loop.
+To test it, we simply need to fill up our chunk in main() with enough constants to trigger the use of this second instruction, so we use a loop.
 ``` c
 Chunk chunk;
 initChunk(&chunk);